dianaKllnd/Understanding-Eye-Movements-Seminar/README.md

    •  Ensure your environment has network access if you plan to fetch data or dependencies.

-   •  Anonymized data provided are from participants that gave informed consent.
+   •  The pseudonymized data provided comes from participants who have given their informed consent.

    •  Anonymized data provided are from participants that gave informed consent